sheldonlsides/ToonTanks/README.md

 * System for both player and enemy AI to fire projectiles
 * Health system for player and enemy AI (detects when projectile hits target)
 * Creating a custom C++ GameMode class and creating a GameMode blueprint from the class
-* Displaying UI widgets on game screen
+* Displaying UI widgets on for game start and game end events